Alexis Saelemaekers: AC Milan

-On first of October 2020, Saelemaekers scored his first goal of the season against Rio Ave in qualification match for Europa league.

-His next goal came on 26 October against Roma in 3-3 draw, his third and last goal of the season was on 20 December against Sassuolo as Milan pulled an away 2-1 win.

-In total this season, he scored 3 goals and assisted 5.
+In October 2020, Saelemaekers scored his first goal of the season against Rio Ave in qualification match for Europa league.
+His next goal came on 26 October against Roma in 3–3 draw, his third and last goal of the season was on 20 December against Sassuolo as Milan pulled an away 2–1 victory.
+In total, he scored three goals and five assists of the season.